How to Use My Portfolios

 Fourth decision: What’s the best portfolio for me to start with?

 Again, the answer depends on where you’ve got the rest of your money stashed.
 The Perfect 5 ETF Portfolio could be a core holding for someone who doesn’t want to spend a lot of time learning the markets but who wants exposure to stocks and bonds.
 Putting the long-term Top 50 Stocks Portfolio together with a pick or two from the Volatility Portfolio to give you a bit of a hedge on the downside also makes sense to me for an investor with a longer-time horizon, but who doesn’t want to take a scary beating at every correction.
 The Dividend Portfolio is an obvious alternative for an investor looking for current cash flow.
 The more volatile Volatility Portfolio might make a good choice for investors who have time to put into learning the market in more depth and who don’t mind trading off more risk for much more (I hope) upside potential.
 I’d use the 12-8 month Jubak Picks Portfolio as a source of individual ideas, as a source of contrarian plays, as a source of more aggressive versions of the long-term picks in the Top 50 Stocks Portfolio and as a source of less risky versions of the picks in the Volatility Portfolio.

 I’m sure that this doesn’t answer every question that everyone might have.
 But I hope it gives you enough of the basics to get your started.
 As I noted above I’ll post some thoughts on how to use target prices in the next week or so.

-If you have other questions that I haven’t answered, post them as comments here and if there’s a cohesive area of interest to subscribers I’ll update this post.
+If you have other questions that I haven’t answered, submit them here.